inexorgame-obsolete/wiki-mirror/Sauerbraten-Uniques.md

+# This page needs to be merged into https://github.com/inexor-game/code/wiki/Coding-Standards#sauerbraten-uniques

 # Sauerbraten Uniques and Code Style

 This document will introduce you to the C-ish C++ of Cube2:Sauerbraten and all derivates.